 The Company's decommissioning liabilities associated with the Bullwinkle platform and its related assets consist of costs related to the plugging of wells, the removal of the related facilities and equipment, and site restoration.
 The Company reviews the adequacy of its decommissioning liabilities whenever indicators suggest that the estimated cash flows needed to satisfy the liability have changed materially.
 During 2013, as a result of an increase in third party drilling activity in the vicinity of the Bullwinkle platform, the Company believed new economic opportunities existed for additional production handling agreements with those third party production companies utilizing the Bullwinkle platform.
 As a result, the Company revised its estimates relating to the timing of decommissioning work on its Bullwinkle assets, including a 10 year postponement of the platform decommissioning to an estimated date of 2038.
 This change in estimate resulted in a reduction in the present value of decommissioning liabilities.
 Further, as of December 31, 2013, the Company anticipated that it would be able to decommission several depleted wells that are part of the Bullwinkle assets based on the estimates received from engineers regarding platform availability during 2014.
-As a result, as of December 31, 2013, the decommissioning liabilities associated with those wells were classified as current liabilities on the consolidated balance sheet.
+As a result, as of December 31, 2013, the Company dia not anticipate decommissioning any of the wells during the next twelve months.
+As a result, all of the decommissioning liabilities were classified as long-term liabilities on the consolidated balance sheet.
 Based on revised estimates received during 2014, the Company did not anticipate decommissioning any of the wells during the next twelve months.
 As a result, all of the decommissioning liabilities were classified as long-term liabilities on the consolidated balance sheet as of December 31, 2014.